 Member is paid a P C L S and a P C E L S.

-You will need to pay the P C L S tax free.
+You will need to pay the P C L S tax-free.

 You will need to process the P C E L S through the payroll as a taxable payment.

-H M R C indicated in its December 2023 lifetime allowance guidance newsletter you should continue to follow the guidance in its March 2023 lifetime allowance guidance newsletter.
+From 6 April 2025 you should follow the guidance in pension schemes newsletters 163 and 167.
+Newsletter 163 includes a handy table explaining how to complete your Full Payment Submission (FPS).

-The guidance states the P C E L S is treated as pension income and taxed under P A Y E. Where the member:
+From 6 April 2025, new data item 219 – PCELS, has been added to the Real Time Information (RTI) report.

-has a P45 dated in the same tax year in which the P C E L S is being paid - use the tax code on the P45 on a Month 1 basis
+The guidance states the P C E L S will always be subject to income tax at the recipient’s marginal rate.

-does not have a P45 dated in the same tax year - use the emergency tax code on a Month 1 basis.
+To tax the PCELS, you will need to set up a separate payroll record with a unique payroll ID.
+This is even where you are making ongoing pension payments to the member.
+The PCELS should then be treated in the same way as other pension payments and you should operate PAYE in the normal way.

 You should then issue a P45 to the member because the P C E L S is a one-off payment.
-We have queried with H M R C why we would issue a P45 where the member is also receiving a pension in payment.
-We will update this guide with the outcome.

-H M R C’s employer guide to PAYE and National Insurance contributions will be updated for the 2024/25 tax year to include P C E L S guidance.
+See section 2.29 of H M R C’s employer guide to PAYE and National Insurance contributions for more information.

 Where the emergency tax code is used on a month 1 basis, members may have paid too much tax.
 They can submit form P53Z to claim a refund of overpaid tax.
 Otherwise, H M R C will review the member’s tax position at the end of the tax year and will notify them if tax has been overpaid or underpaid.